wbreeze/wind_and_water/_posts/2021-01-21-The-Thermal.md

 The sails would frequently flag more violently.
 The heading might change.
 The boat would quicken its drift slightly.
 Once he went below to answer the call and heard a minor ruckus outside.
-Re-emerging he found that the boat had jibed while he was below.
+Re-emerging he found that the boat had jibed.

 Early afternoon passed to mid afternoon.
 He knew he needed to motor back to anchor.